Respectful Relationships – what makes them tick?

 • pastoral care workers—as a means of dealing with loss and grief

-Some of the questions you can ask to help build conversations around the meaning and significance of friendships might be:
+Some of the questions you can ask to help build conversations around the meaning and significance of relationships might be:

 • What are the most important things you think friends should do together?